 Collection in a plenary setting

-Lay cards on a table or on the floor, separated by the color/groups.
+Put the clustered cards on a table or on the floor.

 After the last group finished their presentation it's time to look on similarities.
 We could imagine that the following categories are helpful for orientation: